•

 Editorial Office has the right to decide to accept or reject a submission independently, while such decision should not be based upon the private opinion of editors.
 Unless serious misconducts or mistakes arise, editors should not change the original decision to a manuscript.

-Bulletin of Chinese Academy of Sciences does not charge any fees to authors or affiliations for review or for publish, it forbids editors from making an illegal deal on it.
+BCAS does not charge any fees to authors or affiliations for review or for publish, it is forbidden for editors to make any illegal deals.

 Peer Review